panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 When the button is clicked, `handleClick()` is executed somewhere inside of the DOM code.
 The execution happens far from the place of definition.

 But being a closure, `handleClick()` captures `countClicked` from the lexical scope and updates it when a click happens.
+Even more, `myText` element is captured to update its text.

 ### 5.2 Functional programming